George Colley: Minister for Industry and Commerce (1966–1970)

-Minister for Finance (1970–73)
+Minister for Finance (1970–1973)

 In the wake of the Arms Crisis in 1970, a major reshuffle of the cabinet took place.
-Four Ministers, Charles Haughey, Neil Blaney, Kevin Boland and Mícheál Ó Móráin, were either removed, or resigned, or simply retired from the government due to the scandal that was about to unfold.
+Four Ministers, Charles Haughey, Neil Blaney, Kevin Boland and Mícheál Ó Móráin, were either removed, resigned, or simply retired from the government due to the scandal that was about to unfold.
 Despite his defeat by Jack Lynch in the leadership contest four years earlier, Colley had remained loyal to the party leader and had become a close political ally.
 He was rewarded by his appointment as Minister for Finance, the second most important position in government, while retaining the Gaeltacht portfolio.

 Colley was regarded as a predictable Minister and the ultimate safe man, as a highly orthodox Keynesian.
 His decision to introduce budget deficits in his first three budgets was even welcomed by the opposition.
 He oversaw the decimalisation of the Irish currency in 1971.
 He also championed the introduction of RTÉ Raidió na Gaeltachta and argued the financial case for it in 1972, as the Minister with responsibility for the Gaeltacht.

-In opposition (1973–77)
+In opposition (1973–1977)

-In 1973, Fianna Fáil were ousted after sixteen years in government when the national coalition of Fine Gael and the Labour Party came to power.
+In 1973, Fianna Fáil was ousted after sixteen years in government when the national coalition of Fine Gael and the Labour Party came to power.
 Colley was appointed opposition Spokesman on Finance, in the new Fianna Fáil front bench.
 He came to be regarded as a hard-working spokesman and was a constant critic of what he viewed as the coalition government's restrictive economic policy and of the capital taxation which he believed discouraged investment.

 As the 1977 general election approached, Colley and Martin O'Donoghue were the main architects of Fianna Fáil's election manifesto.
-The party's programme for government included a number of inducements, including the abolition of car tax and rates on houses, as it was believed that the coalition government would retain office.
+The party's programme for government included several inducements, including the abolition of car tax and rates on houses, as it was believed that the coalition government would retain office.